CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Exceptions/telnet/telnet-response-exception.md

 ---
 title: "TelnetResponseException"
 linkTitle: "TelnetResponseException"
-description: "Exception thrown when an error occurs from the Telnet response."
+description: "The exception thrown when an issue occurs returning the response from a telnet command."
 ---

 # {{% param title %}}

 <p class="namespace">(Cortex.Exceptions.Telnet.TelnetResponseException)</p>

+## Description

-Exception thrown when an error occurs from the Telnet response.
+The exception thrown when an issue occurs returning the response from a telnet command.

-The reason that this exception can be thrown:
+There is one reason that this exception can be thrown:

 - [Terminal Prompt Match Not Found][TerminalPromptMatchNotFound]